MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/udp-rsc-offload.md

 The Microsoft TCP/IP transport enables URO at bind time with NDIS, unless configuration prevents it from doing so.

 WFP callouts can use `FWP_CALLOUT_FLAG_ALLOW_URO` in [**FWPS_CALLOUT2**](/windows-hardware/drivers/ddi/fwpsk/ns-fwpsk-fwps_callout2_) to advertise their support for URO.
-If an incompatible WFP callout is registered at a URO-sensitive layer, then the OS will disable URO while the callout is active.
+If an incompatible WFP callout is registered at a URO-sensitive layer, then the OS will disable URO while the callout is registered.

 If a socket opts-in to URO with a max coalesced size greater than or equal to the hardware offload size, then the stack will deliver the NBLs from hardware unmodified to the socket.
 If a socket opts-in to a smaller max coalesced size, the stack will break the coalesced receive into the smaller size for the socket.